evaxwu/Air-Quality-Shiny-App/README.md

 ================
 Furred Flies (Caleb Weis, Eva Wu, Jimin Han)

-# Note: We have the App with a snippet of data in our repo now.
-Our draft will be updated on Saturday.

 This file explains the structure of the repository.
 This file will include our write-up.